General conditions of export

 If the Seller has fixed a time for acceptance in its written and firm offer, the contract shall be deemed to be concluded, when the Buyer before expiration of such period has dispatched a written acceptance, as long as such ac-ceptance reaches the Seller at least within 3 days after the fixed expiration date.
 The contractual content is defined by the specification of the Seller.

-2.2 All prices are for delivery ex works of the Seller (FCA-Blaufelden-Wiesenbach (Incoterms 2020), German Value Added Tax excluded (refer to 2.3 and 3.1).
+2.2 All prices are according to the delivery term FCA - Blaufelden-Wiesenbach (Incoterms 2020), German Value Added Tax excluded (refer to 2.3 and 3.1).
 Buyers from inside the European Union have to indicate their VAT-Ident.-No. at the formation of the contract.

 2.3 Unless otherwise agreed packing shall be at the discretion of the Seller.
 The Buyer is obliged to dispose of all packing materials.